Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Sleep paralysis can be a scary experience, especially if you don’t understand what is happening.
 Though it can be frightening, sleep paralysis is part of the normal sleep cycle.
 Though certain medical and neurological conditions can make awareness during sleep paralysis more likely, sleep paralysis in and of itself is usually nothing to worry about.
 If you experience awareness during sleep paralysis, you can reduce your discomfort and fear by remaining calm as you wait it out.
 Each episode usually only lasts a few minutes.

-If you find that sleep paralysis episodes are becoming too frequent for you, there are a number of steps you can take to reduce the likelihood of experiencing it again in the future, including improving your sleep schedule, reducing stress in your life, and exercising regularly.
+Suppose you find that sleep paralysis episodes are becoming too frequent for you.
+In that case, there are a number of steps you can take to reduce the likelihood of experiencing it again in the future, including improving your sleep schedule, reducing stress in your life, and exercising regularly.
 Sleep paralysis doesn’t have to be something you fear each night when you go to bed.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.